astronomer/astro-blog/posts/airflow-dbt-1.md

 ![Beginner dbt DAG](../assets/airflow-dbt-1/dbt-basic-dag.png)

-We end up with simple workflow that runs and tests a dbt model seamlessly. **That is, until you scale your dbt footprint and your models start failing**.
+We end up with simple workflow that runs and tests a dbt model seamlessly. **That is, until your dbt footprint scales and you need more granular control.**.

 ### Growing Pains

 When you're just getting started with a small dbt project, a model failure in Airflow isn't much of an issue and you can debug it the same way you'd handle troubleshooting any other Airflow: by taking a peek at your Airflow logs, determining the expected dbt model output, identifying the failing model, fixing it, deploying your new code, and then re-running your Airflow task to rebuild your dbt models.
 As your dbt project grows and you want to invoke an increasing number of models, however, things start to get complicated.

-To contextualize this complication, let's explore a case in which you would like to execute and test 50 dbt models on a daily basis using the DAG we defined above.
+Imagine a case in which you would like to execute and test 50 dbt models on a daily basis using the DAG we defined above.
 As you monitor the status of your daily DAG (which now takes 2 hours to run because it needs to execute these 50 models) and hope for success , you get a dreaded Airflow task failure slack notification *just* as the DAG is about to finish running.
 You jump through the usual hoops of looking through Airflow logs and you notice that the _final_ model in your workflow failed because you accidentally merged in some broken code.
 You fix the code and deploy it, but you soon realize that rerunning a single `BashOperator` Airflow task will not only rerun your broken model, but it will also rerun entire dbt project!
 And thus, you instead re-run your model and find yourself waiting for another two hours, praying for success once again.

 As Airflow users may already know, the problem here is that Airflow doesn't know anything about your dbt DAG.
 As far as Airflow is concerned, the `dbt run` task is just some arbitrary shell command that happens to take a very long time to run.
-Because Airflow only knows how to interact with dbt through huge monolithic tasks in this model, it's challenging to actually take advantage of Airflow's great scheduling and retry features within the context of dbt modeling.
+Moreover, Airflow best practices call for tasks to be *atomic*, meaning each task should be responsible for one operation that can be re-run independently of the others.
+Because this approach consolidates multiple dbt models into a single monolithic task, it limits the granular control users are accustomed to with their Airflow workloads in the context of dbt modeling.

 ## A Better Way